Arrabonae/cryptocurrency/README.md

 # Blockchain based coin with Python
-The follow code has 4 miners which can be run from the same computer using different ports and they can interact with other.
+The follow code has 3 miners which can be run from the same computer thru Flask using different ports and they can interact with other.

 The demo code has the following functionalities: